soitun/dns-proxy-server/docs/content/1-getting-started/running-it/mac/_index.en.md

 weight: 1
 ---

-### Running on MAC
+## Running on MAC

-DPS actually is fully supported on MAC except by [docker limitation features][5].
-Despite on this, there is no additional configuration to run DPS on Mac, you can do just like [on Linux](#running-on-linux).
+DPS actually is fully supported on MAC knowing [docker limitation features][5].
+Despite on this, there is **no** additional configuration to run DPS on Mac, you can do just like [on Linux](#running-on-linux).

 Download the [latest release][3], extract and run:
 ```bash
 $ sudo ./dns-proxy-server
 ```

+[Check this][1] for usage samples.

-When running on standalone mode (not on docker container) DPS will be able to auto-configure itself as OSX default DNS, after 5 seconds you see something like `usingDnsConfigurator=DnsConfiguratorOSx` at the logs.
+When running on standalone mode (not on docker container) DPS will be able to auto configure itself as OSX default DNS, after 5 seconds you see something like `usingDnsConfigurator=DnsConfiguratorOSx` at the logs.

+## Running on Docker
+It's also possible to run DPS on docker you can do it in different ways, bellow the most recommended.

+(todo: Explain)

-### Configuring DPS as default DNS manually
+## Configuring DPS as default DNS manually

-If by some reason it doesn't work or you want to configure it manually because are running DPS on a docker conainer, then check the instructions bellow:
+When not running in standalone mode you will need to configure DPS as default DPS manually, check the instructions bellow:

 To list available networks:
 ```bash